lindonroberts/trust-region/README.rst

 Uninstallation
 --------------
-If pytrs was installed using *pip* you can uninstall as follows:
+If trustregion was installed using *pip* you can uninstall as follows:

  .. code-block:: bash

-    $ [sudo] pip uninstall pytrs
+    $ [sudo] pip uninstall trustregion

-If pytrs was installed manually you have to remove the installed files by hand (located in your python site-packages directory).
+If trustregion was installed manually you have to remove the installed files by hand (located in your python site-packages directory).

 Bugs
 ----